tusharsadhwani/blog/src/pages/post/mypy-guide.md

 ### Generic classes

-we implemented a simple Stack class in [typing classes](#typing-classes), but it only worked for integers.
+We implemented a simple Stack class in [typing classes](#typing-classes), but it only worked for integers.
 But we can very simply make it work for any type.
+To do that, we just tell it that to accept any type `T`, and then `pop()` will return the same `T` type.

 To do that, we need mypy to understand what `T` means inside the class.
 And for that, we need the class to extend `Generic[T]`, and then provide the concrete type to `Stack`: